ossf/wg-securing-software-repos/docs/attestations-style-guide/ui-details.md

 Known security advisories were included in the highest level of UI recommendations for attestations.
 This component tested incredibly well—so well that users often ignored other information in favor of it.
 (This is covered in more detail in the highest-level UI requirements.)
 This component requires further user research to fully understand why it is so implicitly trusted over other information.

-When an attestation statement used the term “trusted publisher,” this was somewhat confusing for security expert users.
-Most users accepted the statement at face value and assumed the registry, platform, or another entity—such as GitHub—was taking accountability by using the label “trusted publisher.”
+When an attestation statement used the term "trusted publisher," this was somewhat confusing for security expert users.
+Most users accepted the statement at face value and assumed the registry, platform, or another entity—such as GitHub—was taking accountability by using the label "trusted publisher."
 Security experts we tested, however, wanted to know exactly who or what the trusted publisher is, and what they are attesting to.

 ![A screenshot of the UI for additional signals of trust](../images/additional-signals-of-trust-2.png "A screenshot of the UI for additional signals of trust")

 Step-by-step instructions for using checksums or SHA-256 were mentioned in very early user research as a way to help users with less security expertise become informed and follow the appropriate steps to process or verify SHA-256 checksums, hashes, or key signatures.
-The less security-proficient users indicated that if they didn’t already know what this was, they wouldn’t have time to learn the process while investigating packages.
+The less security-proficient users indicated that if they didn't already know what this was, they wouldn't have time to learn the process while investigating packages.
 Instead, they would return to it after selecting a package or if given time in their job roles to learn or be shown how to do it.

 As the style guide was further developed, we found that these processes we'd enable with this component were lengthy, difficult to fit into minimal UI, and not as critical for attestations.